superfive666/aws-solutions-architect-questions/questions/exam_1.md

 You are part of the IT team of an assurance company.
 You have been having a consistent amount of usage of your EC2 instances and Fargate.
 However, there is also a consistent amount of usage increase.
 Because of this, you can predict that you may need to increase the size of the instances in 2 or 3 years.
 The finance team has asked you if there is a way to save costs in the EC2 instances and Fargate.
 What do you suggest?

-- [A]: Purchase a Compute Saving plan.
+- A: Purchase a Compute Saving plan.
-- [B]: Purchase an EC2 instance saving plan.
+- B: Purchase an EC2 instance saving plan.
-- [C]: Purchase a Convertible Reserved Instance.
+- C: Purchase a Convertible Reserved Instance.
-- [D]: Purchase a Standard Reserved Instance.
+- D: Purchase a Standard Reserved Instance.

 #### *Answer: A*